Patteerrik/Heritage-Housing-Issues/README.md

 * **Business Requirement 1**

-  * To understand how different house attributes relate to the sale price, we will perform a correlation study or use a Predictive Power Score (PPS) analysis.
+  * To understand how different house attributes relate to the sale price, a correlation study or Predictive Power Score (PPS) analysis will be performed.
-  * This will help us identify the variables most significantly impacting the sale price.
+  * This will help identify the variables most significantly impacting the sale price.
-  * We will visualize these variables against the sale price to derive insights.
+  * These variables will be visualized against the sale price to derive insights.

 * **Business Requirement 2**

-  * To predict the total sale price of the four inherited houses, we will create a Machine Learning (ML) model that can map the relationships between house features and the sale price.
+  * To predict the total sale price of the four inherited houses, a Machine Learning (ML) model will be created to map the relationships between house features and the sale price.
-  * We can use either traditional ML models or Neural Networks.
+  * Either traditional ML models or Neural Networks can be used.
-  * To enhance the model's performance, we will conduct hyperparameter optimization using tools like Scikit-Learn.
+  * To enhance the model's performance, hyperparameter optimization will be conducted using tools like Scikit-Learn.

 ## ML Business Case

 The client wants to understand what affects house prices and predict the prices of specific houses, including four inherited houses.
-To achieve this, we need to use a machine learning model.
+To achieve this, a machine learning model will be used.

 The ML task is to build a model that can predict house prices based on different features of the house, like the area, number of rooms, year built, etc. Since the price is a number, a regression model is a good choice.

 Key Points for the ML Model:
 * **Inputs:** Information about the house, such as the number of rooms, lot size, garage area, and more.
 * **Output:** The predicted price of the house.
-* **Model Type:** We will use a regression model, like Random Forest, Linear Regression, or Neural Networks, to find the relationship between house features and sale prices.
+* **Model Type:** A regression model, such as Random Forest, Linear Regression, or Neural Networks, will be used to find the relationship between house features and sale prices.
 * **Success Criteria:** The client considers the model successful if it has an R² score of at least 0.75.
 This means the model should be able to explain at least 75% of the changes in house prices.
 * **Use Cases:**
   * Show how different house features are related to sale prices.
   * Predict the sale prices of the four inherited houses and other houses in Ames, Iowa.
 The goal is to give the client a reliable tool to estimate house prices, helping them get the best value for their inherited houses and make good decisions for other properties.

+## CRISP-DM

 ## Epics and User Stories